| Notes |

 Some Centenarians

 Anderson special: Action has been brought by one of Alexander Ferguson’s daughters to have a guardian appointed for him.
 Ferguson lives in Gilman.
 He has just passed his one hundred and seventh birthday.
 The action for the guardian has brought to light the fact that there are five people in this (Madison) county who have passed the hundred-year mark.
 Ferguson is the dean of the men, and his sister, Mrs. Bettie Carrolton, who lives near Franklin, heads the women with 111 years to her credit.
 Summitville claims the next distinction, presenting Thomas Wells, age 104.
 Wells was born in Falmouth, Pendleton county, Kentucky, in 1793, but has lived in Indiana since 1824.
 Monroe Hedges was 105 years of age on the 11th of last February, and he looks it.
 He has been a cripple for fifteen years, and is scarcely able to move.
 Mentally, however, he is active and he sees the bright side of life.
-He is poor and lives with his eight-year-old wife and two sons.
+He is poor and lives with his eighty-year-old wife and two sons.
 He is a Kentuckian by birth.

 [article continues with descriptions of Julia (Owens) Hamilton, age 100; and David Lynch, age 119, who died recently.]